ethereum/devp2p/discv5/discv5-wire.md

     message-data = [request-id, distance₁, distance₂, ..., distanceₙ] message-type = 0x03
-    distance     = the requested log2 distance, a positive integer
+    distanceₙ    = requested log2 distance, a positive integer

 FINDNODE queries for nodes at the given logarithmic distances from the recipient's node ID.
 The recipient should create a result set containing nodes from its local node table.

-A request with distance `0` should return the recipient's current record as the result.
+A request with distance `0` should return the recipient's current record as the only result.

 ### NODES Response (0x04)